yasinovgu/Newell-and-Lee-Evaporator-Control/README.md

 # 2nd Report

-From the mathematical model in report 1, a matlab code has been prepared in order to observe the steady state response of the system, and the steady state changes with different step changes.
+From the mathematical model in report 1, a matlab code has been prepared in order to observe the steady state response of the system, and how they change with different step changes.

 # 3rd Report